deltachat/deltachat-android/.github/ISSUE_TEMPLATE.md

 Please fill out as much of this form as you can (leaving out stuff that is not applicable is ok).
 -->

-- Platform (android/blackberry/anbox):
+- Android version:
 - Device:
-- Delta Chat Version:
+- Delta Chat version:
 - Expected behavior:
 - Actual behavior:
 - Steps to reproduce the problem: